KovalenkoKonstantin/A-Beginner-s-Guide-by-Herbert-Schildt/README.md

 # Gerbert Schildt Beginners Guide 7th edition
 Learning Process
-Here is the code for the Herbert Schildt beginners guide 7th edition
+Here is the sorce code for the Herbert Schildt beginners guide 7th edition
 ## Contents

 | No. | Chapter | Sourse |